-In certain cases, we may be able to persuade the magistrate to deal with the matter by way of a section 10 – meaning that you will not receive a conviction or fine or be disqualified from driving.
+In certain cases, we may be able to persuade the magistrate to deal with the matter by way of a section 10 dismissal or conditional release order – meaning that you will not receive a conviction or fine or be disqualified from driving.

 Being charged with street racing can be a frustrating experience that can result in heavy penalties, including the possibility of your car being impounded.

 However, you can give yourself the best possible defence against the charges ensuring that you are advised and represented by a specialist traffic lawyer.